From Smart Cities to Smart Ocean Cities

 Around the world, Smart Cities are analyzing and adapting urban environments to improve the quality of life for their residents.
 High-speed and low-cost sensors, open data and data science are transforming public transportation, making garbage collection better, improving air quality and helping urban planners redesign streets and public spaces.

 In the United Kingdom, the Council of the City of Bristol’s data portal boasts 21 datasets on environmental indicators, with a particular focus on air quality monitoring.
 Across the Channel, the Belgian city of Namur provides valuable figures to support green initiatives and help the fight against climate change.
 Namur published five datasets on the thermal characteristics and solar potential of the city’s building.
 As this data became reusable for innovators, a group of students at a local university developed an automatic calculator for energy premiums.
 These tech-driven solutions are transforming cities into safer, healthier and more productive environments.

-Towards a Smart Ocean City Model
+Copy to clipboard Towards a Smart Ocean City Model

 Why not apply the same processes to urban coastal zones, which have been left out of Smart City programs until now?
 A Smart Ocean City would integrate into the seas the same observation and data collection technology that’s already being applied in cities, spurring innovation in ocean remediation and restoration, and transforming seafronts from blighted industrial zones into clean and healthy public spaces full of amenities.

 There is already evidence that Smart Ocean Cities stand to generate huge economic benefits from cleaning up their oceanfront districts.
 Copenhagen began restoring its harbor area 20 years ago, turning it from a grimy dockland into a thriving public space full of water parks where people swim in harbor pools, rent kayaks or picnic boats and take water taxis.
 The scheme has attracted residents and tourists alike to hotels, restaurants and other amenities on its shores.